sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 * [ ] No. If selected, move to [step 3.4.7](#347-data-representative-of-population).

 ### 3.4.3 Are variables inputs to model?
-**Model developer**: Indicate whether the model variable includes information about protected classes or proxy variables for protected classes.
+**Model developer**: Indicate whether the model inputs include variables that contain information about protected classes or proxy variables for protected classes.
 If so, document the protected class or proxy variables that are to be included in the model.

-Does the model variables include information relating to protected classes or proxy variables for protected classes?
+Do the model variables include information relating to protected classes or proxy variables for protected classes?

 * [ ] Yes.
 If selected, continue to the next step.
 * [ ] No. If selected, move to [step 3.4.7](#347-data-representative-of-population).

-### 3.4.4 Protected classes or proxy variables required?
+### 3.4.4 Are protected classes or proxy variables required?
 **Model developer**: Are protected classes or proxy variables included in the model required, given the use case or model performance?

 * [ ] Yes.
 If selected, document why these variables are required and continue to next step.